The Complete Bruges Belgium Travel Guide

 Bruges Travel Guide

-Speaking of Burg Square, one of the more difficult to miss governmental buildings in the Square happens to also be one of the more important buildings in the city.
-Dating back to 1421, it is one of the oldest city halls in the Netherlands region of Europe.
 The beautiful, yet flamboyant, design of the building reflected the political and economic power that was centered in this region of Europe at the time.
 Its design would go on to inspire similar city hall designs in the cities of Brussels, Ghent, and Leuven.
-It is a great building to photograph if you are into an architectural photographer, or just to admire if you are taking a casual walk thru Burg Square.
+It is a great building to photograph if you are an architectural photographer, or just to admire if you are taking a casual walk through Burg Square.

 Admire the Beauty of Rozenhoedkaai